Kurlan/scrappy-home-automation/_posts/2017-02-16-pushover-notifications.md

         end
 ```

 When you got to your openHAB page (http://raspberrypi:8080/basicui/app?sitemap=myhouse) and open and close the garage door you should receive two notifications on your phone, one for the opening and one when it closed.
+Delete this rule after you've verified your setup.

 ## Creating useful rules
-Now that we have tested pushover it's time to create some useful rules.
+Now that we have tested Pushover it's time to create some useful rules.
 The first rule I would like to create is to send me a notification if the garage door has been opened for some extended period of time.
 This will allow me to log in and close the garage door if I didn't intend to keep it open for that long.
-The rule below meet this requirement:
+The rule below meets this requirement:

 ```
 import org.openhab.model.script.actions.Timer